Resident Wildlife Rehab Interns

 Hoo Haven is an alcohol and drug-free workplace.

-12 weeks during the months of June, July and August (if available, may being in May or extend through September) each year
+12 weeks during the months of June, July and August (if space available, may be considered for other months within the year)

 Start and finish dates are flexible.
 Please indicate your preferred length of internship and a range of potential start dates.